leroythelegend/rough_idea_project_cars/README.md

 * [Part 1](#T-Part1)  Running Demo Executable
 * [Part 2](#T-Part2)  Roll Your Own Live Feed

-## <a name="T-Part1"></a>Part 1  Running Demo Executable (Javascript Developers)
+## <a name="T-Part1"></a>Part 1  Running Demo Executable

 The demo exe writes to a json file during practice and can be viewed using my WIP track_9.html, however during qualy and racing the brake telemetry is printed to the terminal and not to a json file.

 In [Part 2](#T-Part2) I will show you how to write your own live feed.

+I only have three track files at the moment oulton park island, dubai club and zolder.

 Javascript developers can write their own web app to display the json file.

 ### Prerequisites

-Project Cars 2 running on your console and UDP in options set to Format 2.
+Project Cars 2 running on your console and UDP in options set to "UDP Protocol Version" "Project CARS 2".

-Note for the packet rate my PlayStation says higher the value more packets but I think this is back to front I found lower the value more the packets.
+Note for the "UDP Frequency" my PlayStation says higher the value more packets but I think this is back to front I found lower the value more the packets.
 Anyway experiment with these values to get the right setting for you.

 #### Tute